 You can read the original article at the World Congress Engineering web site.

-Abstract — The quasilinear heat equation with thermal conductivity and heat capacity depending on the temperature field in three spatial dimensions is studied in application to the phase transition problem in permafrost soils.
+Abstract — The quasilinear heat equation with thermal conductivity and heat capacity depending on the temperature field in three spatial dimensions is studied in application to the phase transition problem in permafrost ground.
 The conditions under which the alternating directions Douglas – Rachford finite difference scheme retains numerical stability are explicitly formulated.
 The comparison with the known analytical similarity solution to the Stefan problem in one spatial dimension is performed.

 Index Terms—quasilinear heat equation, Stefan problem, finite differences, alternating directions scheme, numerical stability.